certtools/intelmq/intelmq/bots/collectors/file/readme.md

 To prevent data loss, the bot also stops when no `postfix` is set and `delete_file` was set.
 This can not be overridden.

-The bot always sets the filename as feed.url
+The bot always sets the file name as feed.url